 (ii) Describe how you would make a solution of propanone with the concentration determined in (b)(i).
-Using a burette, add 5 cm3 of 13.6 mol dm-3 propanone to a 250 cm3 volumetric flask.
-Make up to the mark with distilled water and shake to obtain a homogenous solution.

 (c) Plan an experiment to collect sufficient data to allow a graph of temperature rise against the volume of propanone to be drawn.
 On the graph, two best-fit lines are drawn.
 One line is drawn using data before the end-point and the second line using the remaining data.
 These lines are then extrapolated until they intersect.